jerome-trc/vileboom/docs/ws.md

 | HELP99         | W_HELP99                |

 ### UMAPINFO Patches
-Nyan Doom automatically truncates strings larger than 6 characters to fit the prefix `W_` in the 8 character limit.
+VileBoom automatically truncates strings larger than 6 characters to fit the prefix `W_` in the 8 character limit.
 Strings under than 6 characters won't be truncated.

 | UMAPINFO KEY   | Example        | WS Example              |
 |----------------|----------------|-------------------------|